ronkok/Hurmet/docs/manual.md

 ```
 if a ≤ b
     x = a + b²
     y = 2 x
 end
 ```

 Indentation is not significant to the parser but is very useful to humans reading the code.
-I usually indent by three spaces.
+I usually indent by four spaces.

 <dl class="bold-term">